 I was first introduced to these hand warmers from a friend who is into extreme winter sports.
 Christmas Marketing is my winter sport and these put whole new spin on warming up your hands in your pockets.

 If there’s rain in the forecast, I swear by these Sam Edelman lightweight rainboots for just $55 (also available on Amazon).
-I’ve brought them on every winter trip (except that time we went to Malta in February).
+I’ve brought them on every winter trip.
 I usually wear them with plush socks for extra warmth.

 You’ll also need: